skooppaos/quasar/.github/CONTRIBUTING.md

   - If you are resolving a special issue, add `(fix: #xxxx[,#xxx])` (#xxxx is the issue id) in your PR title for a better release log, e.g. `fix: update entities encoding/decoding (fix #3899)`.
   - Provide detailed description of the bug in the PR.
 Live demo preferred.

+## Content Contributor Guidelines

+Creating publishable content (i.e. Blog Articles, Books, Videos, Tutorials, etc.) officially for Quasar can be greatly beneficial to you, the content creator.
+As an official content contributor, you get to use the name and Corporate Idendity of Quasar legally, can get your publications checked for technical validity and marketing/ CI validity.
+And most importantly, you can ride along the wave of Quasar's gaining popularity in an official capacity.
+Your content will also be promoted and possibly even distributed to the content and social media outlets Quasar uses, like Medium, Steemit, Twitter, et. al.

+If you have any questions about content contribution, please contact us at the [Quasar Discord chat](http://chat.quasar-framework.org).

+In order to become an official content contributor, all that we ask of you is, before you start creating any content, please sign the [Quasar FLA](https://goo.gl/forms/MhyO37oz7AsUtfdw2), then contact us on [Discord](http://chat.quasar-framework.org).

+### Content Publication Process for Medium

+1. Create a medium.com account
+2. Notify Denjell or Razvan on Discord to get added as a "staff writer"
+3. Start writing articles
+4. When article is ready submit it
+5. We review it, then publish it
+6. The article may be distributed to other blogging sites

+### Content We Are Looking For
+1. The Quasar Method (Introductory Articles)
+2. Quasar Under the Hood (Ubernerd Patterns Here)
+3. Quasar in Real Life (Real World Usage)
+4. Development Updates (From the Core Team)
+5. Medium Awesome Quasar (Sponsorship from Patreons)

+For any further questions on content contribution, as mentioned, please contact us on [Discord](http://chat.quasar-framework.org).

 ## Development Setup

 You will need [Node.js](http://nodejs.org) **version 8.9+** along [Yarn](https://yarnpkg.com/) or [NPM](https://docs.npmjs.com/getting-started/installing-node).
 Read `package.json` and take notice of the scripts you can use.